 Myth 4: Only seniors get Alzheimer’s.

+This form tends to be more aggressive, and its signs are often misdiagnosed or overlooked.
 If something feels off, trust your gut.
 Seek an evaluation, regardless of age.

 Myth 5: Alzheimer’s can be caused by medications.